JU4NP1X/teg-backend/README.md

   ***

 - `/categories/`: GET - List all endpoints related to categories.
+- `/categories/authorities/`: GET, POST - List all authorities or create a new authority.
+- `/categories/authorities/<id>/`: GET, PUT, DELETE - Retrieve, update, or delete a specific authority.
+- `/categories/train`: POST - Train an specific Authority.
 - `/categories/list/`: GET, POST - List all category or create a new category.
 - `/categories/list/<id>/`: GET, PUT, DELETE - Retrieve, update, or delete a specific category.
 - `/categories/tranlations/`: GET, POST - List all translated categories or create a new translated category.